Who you should root for in Super Bowl LVI

 Few believed in this young Bengals squad, but the team never doubted themselves.

 This Sunday, the Bengals will face their biggest challenge of the season in the Rams.
 So far, they are trumping the typical NFL narrative that playoff experience matters.
 If there is one group that can shatter it, it’s these young superstars.

 Arjun Maitra ('24) joined The Review in 2020 as a freshman.
-He likes "Seinfeld" and the Baltimore Ravens and enjoys a taco anytime, especially during NFL...
+His favorite team is the Baltimore Ravens and enjoys a taco anytime, especially during NFL...